 The Bank of England belongs to the 16 member institutions that signed up to FX Global Code and helped to work on a further harmonised Forex industry, and better global protection of retails consumers trading the Forex market.

 Forex regulation in the UK and Europe

 According to the BIS Triennial Central Bank Survey 2016, London is the most important sale desk in the world.
 The United Kingdom gathered 36.9% of the global OTC Foreign Exchange turnover between April 2013 and April 2016.

 In the U.K., there are 2 main financial regulatory bodies:

-These 2 primary institutions also work with different bodies, such as:
+These two primary institutions also work with different bodies, such as:

 - And the Financial Services Compensation Scheme among others

-To better protect retail investors in E.U. countries in the wake of huge losses due to the increasing use of leverage and margin trading, ESMA decided to intervene mainly to prohibit binary options and restrict the use of Contracts for Difference (CFDs), including rolling spot Forex and financial spread bets.
+Due in part to the increasing use of leverage by retail traders and aggressive marketing practices in the EU by brokers, in 2018 ESMA decided to intervene to prohibit binary options and restrict the use of Contracts for Difference (CFDs), these changes extended to rolling spot Forex and financial spread bets.

-- Limiting the leverage used by retail investors to 30:1 for major currency pairs, 20:1 for non major currency pairs, and 2:1 for cryptocurrencies
+- Limiting the leverage used by retail traders to 30:1 for major currency pairs, 20:1 for non-major currency pairs, and 2:1 for cryptocurrencies.